-- Then roll into a spiral like a swiss roll.
+- Then roll into a spiral-like swiss roll.
 Make all the rolls similarly.

-- Now dust one roll and using rolling pin roll into a 6-inch diameter circle.
+- Now dust one roll and using a rolling pin roll into a 6-inch diameter circle.

 - Roast the paratha on hot tawa using oil till both sides have golden brown spots

 - Once done remove it from the tawa.
 Now carefully, crunch it slightly using your hands to separate the layers.